 Study Your Audience

-In order to create content that truly engages your audience, you must develop an in-depth understanding of what your customers are looking for at different stages of the buying process.
+In order to create high-quality content that truly engages your audience, you must develop an in-depth understanding of what your customers are looking for at different stages of the buying process.

 If you’re not sure what your audience looks like, start by analyzing your existing customers’ data.
 Look at details such as their demographic information, job position, spending power, interests, and challenges.

 This will help you recognize patterns and identify your ideal audience.
-You may notice that you have several different audiences.
+You may notice that you have several different audience personas.
 As you start to move forward, think about whether you have the budget and resources needed to target each of these audiences or if you just want to focus on one.

 From there, map out their buyer journey.
 As you identify the touchpoints your customers have with your brand, take note of how potential buyers gather information.
 Once you begin developing content, you will want to post your articles, blogs, or videos on the channels that your target audience visits frequently.